Member of the Quebec Bar since 2014

 Marie-Pier sits on the executive committee of the Administrative Law Section of the Canadian Bar Association.
 She continues to be involved with the McGill University Faculty of Law through the Young Alumni Board of Montreal and accompanying students taking part in the Laskin constitutional and administrative law moot court competition.

-Obtained the dismissal of the application for authorization to institute a class action against our client, Vidéotron s.e.n.c.
-This application sought to sanction breaches of the Community Television Broadcasting Distribution Regulations in Montreal-based Community Television (TVCI-MTL) v Videotron, 2017 QCCS 473 (on appeal).
+Acts for Vidéotron ltd. in a class action sought to sanction breaches of the Community Television Broadcasting Distribution Regulations in Montreal-based Community Television (TVCI-MTL) v Videotron, 2017 QCCS 473 (on appeal).

 Member of the legal team acting on behalf of Bayer Cropscience in an international arbitration seated in New York concerning patent infringement and contractual breaches under US and French law.
 Our client won $ 455.5 million in a case related to the development and commercialization of genetically modified crops – reportedly largest known arbitration award relating to patents.

 Part of the team acting on behalf of Chrysler Canada Inc. as part of his action for professional liability against the accounting firm Coopers & Lybrand, one of the files of the Castor Holdings Ltd saga.

 Was part of the team acting on behalf of a public figure before a provincial public inquiry.